olanrewajuidowu655-blip/RETAIL-STORE-ANALYSIS-/README.md

 ## retail_store_analysis_project

-## Dashboard
+## Power BI Dashboard
 ![Retail Store Dashboard](Dashboard.PNG)

 ## Project Overview
-    This project analyzes a retail store across four regions over a four year period in order to find insights on sales performance, profitability, regional comparison, discounts, target achievements, trends, shipping modes and key influencers in order to support decision-making across all spheres in the organization
+    This project analyzes the performance of a retail store between 2015 and 2018.
+The objective is to evaluate sales performance, profitability, regional comparison, discounts, target achievements, trends, shipping modes and key influencers to uncover actionable insights that support business decision-making and future investments

 ## Business Objectives
     - Understand the current performance of the retail store business
     - Compare the sales performance of each region